Using the Time We’ve Got to Talk Timelines

 - How world markets, transactions, population, human movement, and technology influence each other (similar to climate change in correlation, causation, and contribution relationships).

-- How the spread of disease, virus changes with mobility, safety, and policy changes.
-(COVID-19 Pandemic demanded more data to support such predictive analytics).
+- How the spread of disease, and virus changes with mobility, safety, and policy changes.
+(The COVID-19 Pandemic demanded more data to support such predictive analytics).

-- The list goes on into geopolitical climate change, cultural and science advancement, maturity and regression and so much more.
+- The list goes on into geopolitical climate change, cultural and scientific advancement, maturity and regression and so much more.

 A Bit More History

 The focus on time and geospatial currently is on real-time data analysis and how AI ties in such as with the xyzt.ai platform.
-There are a growing number of research publications on “spatiotemporal analysis interactive map”.With these examples, it shows we are in the early stages and do have a ways to go to figure out how best these tools and supporting data can continue to contribute to understanding the relationships of time.
+There are a growing number of research publications on “spatiotemporal analysis interactive map”.These examples show we are in the early stages and do have a ways to go to figure out how best these tools and supporting data can continue to contribute to understanding the relationships of time.

 We’re excited to see this journey continue as the data age combines the when, where, and what into all that it can be.